My Photography & Travel Guide to Big Sur, California

 If you are looking for beautiful views of the coast, a Point Lobos hike should be on your itinerary.
 Along with hiking, you can explore tide pools, spend time at the beach, take beautiful pictures, and look for wildlife.

-You’ll find as you drive along Highway 1, there are multiple places to stop for views and photos.
+You’ll find that as you drive along Highway 1, there are multiple places to stop for views and photos.
 It’s part of the Big Sur experience.
-If you stop at iconic locations like Bixby Creek Bridge or pullover for the dozens of pullouts, you will want to be extra careful to be parked legally.
+If you stop at iconic locations like Bixby Creek Bridge or pull over for the dozens of pullouts, you will want to be extra careful to park legally.